sighupio/furyctl/README.md

 3. Distribution

-The `furyctl create cluster` command will execute all the phases by default, but you can limit the execution to a specific phase by using the flag `--phase`.
+The `furyctl create cluster` command will execute all the phases by default, but you can limit the execution to a specific phase by using the `--phase` flag.

 To create a cluster step by step, you can run the following command: